This post is a collection of formatting tips for how to make a table in Google Sheets.

 Right align numbers (which they are by default).
-Really the only exception to this rule is for numbers that are not really numbers, i.e. they’re not being compared against each other or being used in any sort of calculations.
-For example, the ID numbers above can be center aligned.
+Really the only exception to this rule is for numbers that are not acting as numbers, i.e. they’re not being used in calculations.
+For example, the ID numbers above can be center-aligned.

 Right align dates (which they are by default).
 However, if you’re working with just a year, as in the example above, you can get away with center aligning, just be consistent.

 Choose appropriate formatting options for the data in your tables.

 Add a thousand separator to big numbers above a thousand.
 Add currency signs to financial numbers to add context.

 Choose an appropriate number of decimal places.
 For example 2 decimal places if you need that level of detail to show cents on the dollar, but remove decimal places if they’re not needed for large numbers:

 I could stop the article here, as the table is now sufficiently formatted to maximize legibility.

 However, for tables that are part of dashboard reports or are being presented to clients, you can add colors to match your branding or bring additional context to your numbers.

 How to make a table in Google Sheets with Alternating colors